Happening Now

 Webinar: Strengthening Systems Responses to Violence Against Women in Canada: What We Know And Where We Need To Go From Here - November 21 2024

-This webinar will be presented by the Muriel McQueen Fergusson Centre.
-To register, click here.
+This webinar was presented by the Muriel McQueen Fergusson Centre.

 Webinar: Responding to Disclosures of Sexual and Gender-Based Violence in Newcomers and Refugees Communities - November 15 2024